Skip to content

 What happens if my HVAC license expires?

-If you think your HVAC tradesman or contractor license may be expired, the first thing you need to do is stop all your work.
+If you think your HVAC tradesman or contractor license may have expired, the first thing you need to do is stop all your work.
 You can then go to the DPOR website’s online services portal for an HVAC license lookup to determine whether your license needs renewal.

 Working under an expired or revoked license is a Class 1 misdemeanor in Virginia, so it’s crucial that you renew your license.